 The cost of hoping for the best

-While we don’t know the particulars around the hiring of Mr Tham by Hertz, many employers make the mistake that Hertz apparently made in this instance, by taking the resume or job application at face value.
+While we don’t know the particulars around the hiring of Mr Tham by Hertz, many employers make the mistake that Hertz apparently made in this instance – they take the resume or job application at face value.

-However, employers can’t afford to leave themselves vulnerable to the small percentage of job applicants who don’t share these values.
-Detecting a lie in person or on paper is hard to do using intuition alone.
-Making a poor hiring choice is a double loss with costs compounded by the opportunity costs.
-The employer is left with managing a problem employee who shouldn’t have been there in the first place and the business misses out on the valuable contribution of another, more suitable candidate who was not hired.
+Detecting a lie in person or on paper is hard to do using intuition alone and employers can’t afford to leave themselves vulnerable to the small percentage of job applicants who misrepresent themselves during the application process.
+Making a poor hiring choice is a double loss for businesses – employers are left to manage a problem employee who shouldn’t have been there in the first place, while the organisation misses out on the valuable contribution of another, more suitable candidate who was not hired.

 Risk-based hiring management